Print

 AF-H, AF-V, AF-R, and AF-T specify Horizontal, Vertical, Radial, or Tangential

-Arc focus reference patterns create a line that comes to focus on the surface of a (typically) curved reflector, like a tooling ball.
-Rays that focus to a horizontal line along the surface of the tooling ball create a vertical focus at the center of curvature of the tooling ball, and vice versa.
+Arc focus reference patterns create a line that comes to focus on the surface of a curved reflector, such as a spherical tooling ball.
+In one orientation, these rays form a catseye focus.
+In the other orientation, they make a confocal reflection.

 The arc focus pattern functions similarly to the Line Focus (LF) alignment pattern.
 In this case, the pattern is sensitive to motion along the direction of the line on the surface of the tooling ball, and is insensitive to motion across the line.